Healthy Body Image

 If you're interested in joining or learning more about the healthy image/eating group, email Lee Cocco at email@example.com.

-During National Eating Disorders Awareness Week (February 22nd-28th), there will be many activities on campus to raise awareness around eating disorders and counter negative body image messages, including: a body-positive guest lecture, a film night, a display of life-sized Barbie, and more.
+During National Eating Disorders Awareness Week, there are many activities on campus to raise awareness around eating disorders and counter negative body image messages, including: a body-positive guest lecture, a film night, a display of life-size Barbie, and more.

-During Love Your Body Day on October 15, there will be a "Smash The Scale" event, where through creatively decorating scales and smashing them, the campus community will be symbolically smashing away our culture's impossible body ideals and promoting positive body messages instead.
+On Love Your Body Day, the campus community creatively decorates scales and smashes them, thereby symbolically smashing away our culture's impossible body ideals and promoting positive body messages instead.

 Sometimes it can help to talk with a counselor about how you came to believe and feel negative things about your body, in order to start to challenge these beliefs that create pain and can cause disordered eating.
 By talking it out with a safe and objective person, you can gain new skills and perspective that will lead to a better relationship with the most important person – you!

-If you would like to speak to a counselor, don't hesite to make an appointment.
+If you would like to speak to a counselor, don't hesitate to make an appointment.